tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddARandomTrafficToScene/AddARandomTrafficSimulatorScript/index.md

 1. Setting Max Vehicle Count.

-    This parameter sets a limit on how many vehicles can be
+    This parameter sets a limit on how many vehicles can be added to the scene at one time.

-2. Add NPC Prefabs
+2. NPC Prefabs

+    These are models of vehicles that should be spawned on the scene, to add NPC Prefabs please follow these steps:

     1. To do this click on the "+" sign and in the new list element at the bottom and click on the small icon on the right to select a prefab.